harvester/docs/docs/install/pxe-boot-install.md

 - Serve the files.

-    Copy or move the downloaded files to an appropriate location so they can be downloaded via the HTTP server. e.g.,
+    Copy or move the downloaded files to an appropriate location so they can be downloaded via the HTTP server.
+For example:

     ```
     sudo mkdir -p /usr/share/nginx/html/harvester/